marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 But main meanings will be with same design.</strong>

 Next there are some of steps to play with application-project (to get a view of potential troubles or exploitation);

+"How To Work" description is not always too clear; sorry for that.

 With Java-files (or html-templates) I also added comments about the places what can be fixed (or how can be fixed);